ELEVATE-Project/documents/src/docusaurus/docs/joining-sessions-using-a-shared-link.md

 > :::info
 > * To know more about enrolling for a session and cancelling your enrollment, see [Enrolling for a Session](enrolling-for-a-session.md).
-> * To know more about joining a BigBlueButton meeting, see [Setting up a BigBlueButton Meeting](joining-a-session.md).
+> * To know more about joining a BigBlueButton meeting, see [Configuring the BigBlueButton Settings](joining-a-session.md).